HenryJaiyeoba/simFlight/README.md

-# simFlight: Aircraft Autopilot Control Systems Library
+# simFlight: Basic Aircraft Autopilot Control Systems Library

 An educational Python library for teaching undergraduate students the principles of aircraft autopilot control systems with a focus on PID controllers.